Inflectra/rapise-documentation/scorm/js_basic/README.md

 # JavaScript Basics

-Before diving into the specifics of JavaScript coding, let's first discuss its role and significance within the broader context of programming languages and environments.
+Before we start talking about how to use JavaScript, let's understand why it's important in the world of programming.

-> Some of the data in this tutorial is taken from [learn-js.org](https://www.learn-js.org/).
-The purpose of our tutorial is limited to basics, required to get minimal 101 knowledge of JavaScript.
-We limit the tasks to very basic version ES3 (1999) while most recent version is ES11 (2020).
-You may want to get deeper and learn more - just go ahead with [learn-js.org](https://www.learn-js.org/) - it is free.
+> The information in this tutorial comes from [learn-js.org](https://www.learn-js.org/).
+Our tutorial focuses on the basics needed to get a simple understanding of JavaScript, specifically the basics from the 1999 version (ES3).
+The most recent version is ES11 (2020).
+If you want to explore more and go deeper, feel free to visit [learn-js.org](https://www.learn-js.org/); it's a free resource.

 ## Is JavaScript for Browsers?